Neeps and Tatties

 Brilliantly written by American author Carey Morning and beautifully illustrated by Anna York , Neeps and Tatties is a heart-warming tale of how our courage and innocence can lead us beyond enmity and into the delights of togetherness.
 As well as being a celebration of Scots it powerfully shows how we can build bridges higher than walls and how past grudge and grievance can be washed away by the dreams of tomorrow.

-Broadcaster and Scots Language Activist Ally Heather has given his full support to the book.
+Broadcaster and Scots Activist Ally Heather is backing the campaign:

 Ally said: “Nil by Mouth have gied oot hunners o these smashin books, an reached oot tae even mair schools wi digital versions.